List of Sliders characters: Rembrandt Lee Brown

-Rembrandt Lee Brown is a fictional character played by Cleavant Derricks on the science fiction television show Sliders.
 In 1994, Rembrandt was living in San Francisco.
 Rembrandt is a musician, whose stage name is The Crying Man because of his ability to "cry real tears" on stage.
 It is stated by Wade in Summer of Love that Rembrandt is a Gemini; however, a "slide online" feature of the Sci Fi Channel's Sliders website listed Rembrandt's birthdate to be March 4, 1955.
 He served time in the US Navy, and he is the only character to remain with the show for the whole series.
 He was the main character during the fifth season of Sliders.

 Rembrandt Brown had a promising singing career until he had a falling out with his singing group, 'The Spinning Topps.'
 In the years that followed, Rembrandt took increasingly lower paying jobs as his fame waned; however, he believed he could stage a comeback on September 27, 1994, when he was going to sing the national anthem at a San Francisco Giants baseball game.
 On his way to the stadium, Rembrandt was pulled into Quinn Mallory's sliding vortex along with his Cadillac.
 Rembrandt was the only of the original four sliders who didn't choose to slide and had no background in science.
 At the beginning, he strongly resented Quinn for accidentally pulling him into the vortex.
 However, Quinn and Rembrandt later became good friends.
 During one slide, Rembrandt discovered a world where his double achieved fame and fortune after breaking off for a solo career.
 With the world believing that their version had died in a mysterious accident, Rembrandt was able to step into his double's life and, albeit briefly, enjoy the fame and fortune he always wanted.
 Eventually realizing that his inability to achieve stardom on his own Earth was due to his own ego, and that his double had worked hard for these achievements, he decided to return with Quinn and the other sliders in the search for home.
 Wade and Rembrandt were able to slide to Earth Prime in 1997 or 1998.
 However, the Kromaggs quickly took over that world and captured them.
 The Kromaggs threatened to send Wade to a breeder camp on another world if she didn't tell them how to find Quinn, whose independent development of sliding would allow them to invade their own homeworld, Kromagg Prime.
 Rembrandt couldn't tell them what he didn't know, so Wade was sent to the breeder camp.
 A month after Wade was taken, Quinn and fellow slider Maggie Beckett freed Rembrandt from the Kromagg prison.
 After this experience, he had strong guilty feelings towards what happened to Wade, as well as anger toward the Kromaggs.